paulfioravanti/paulfioravanti.github.io/_posts/2018-03-05-migrating-a-phoenix-and-elm-app-from-rest-to-graphql.md

 ### Resolvers

-Resolvers can tend to get quite long, so it is considered good practice to put resolvers into their own top level directory under the web app, so let's do that and create a `ContactResolver`:
+Resolvers can tend to get quite long, so it is considered good practice to put them into their own top level directory under the web app, so let's do that and create a `ContactResolver`:

 ```elixir